 6 reasons why people don’t start a business

 There are a lot of factors contributing to one’s decision to not start a business.
-It could be about the money or funding, personal skills and experiences, regulatory environment, or the fear that entrepreneurship is a daunting and volatile path and they could fail.
+It could be about the money or funding, personal skills and experiences, regulatory environment, or the fear that entrepreneurship is a daunting and volatile path and that the business owner could fail.

-A 2019 survey by the Global Entrepreneurship Network (GEN) shows that the following six (6) reasons are cited as primary barriers to entrepreneurship by their respondents worldwide:
+A 2019 survey by the Global Entrepreneurship Network (GEN) shows that the following six (6) reasons are cited as primary barriers to entrepreneurship worldwide:

 These reasons likely resonate among Filipinos too, which explains why very few Filipinos decide to take the plunge with regard to setting up their own businesses.